Personal tools

 • Current Manifestation Determination Review/Individualized Educational Program/Student Assistance Team report for students with a disability or suspected disability, students with a 504 plan or students in the Student Assistance Team process

-The school shall make available to the parent/legal guardian all reports/documentary evidence, with the exception of police reports and videos, at least forty-eight (48) hours prior to the hearing.
-Videos must be shown to parent/guardian if used as evidence in the hearing, but copies will not be made available.
+The school will make available to the parent/legal guardian all reports/documentary evidence, with the exception of police reports and videos, at least forty-eight (48) hours prior to the hearing.
+Videos must be shown to parent/legal guardian if used as evidence in the hearing, but copies will not be made available.
 Failure to make these documents available may result in rescheduling the hearing with the student returning to school until the hearing can be rescheduled.
-In cases where police reports are part of the documentary evidence, parents/guardians may contact the APS Police Department at (505)243-7712 to obtain a copy.
-All reports/documentary evidence shall become part of the official hearing record.
+In cases where police reports are part of the documentary evidence, parents/legal guardians may contact the APS Police Department at (505) 243-7712 to obtain a copy.
+All reports/documentary evidence will become part of the official hearing record.

 The parent/legal guardian (student if emancipated or over the age of 18) may, at their own expense, choose to be represented by an attorney during any due process hearing.
 The parent/legal guardian must notify the hearing office that an attorney will represent the student as soon as possible but no later than seventy-two (72) hours prior to the hearing to enable the school to also seek representation if it so chooses.